jrief/django-formset/docs/source/date-time-range.rst

 =========================

 While modern browsers offer input fields with built-in date and date-time pickers, they do not offer anything like that to select an interval from one date to another one.
-Therefore, **django-formset** offers a variant of the :ref:`date-time-input` fields with an interface allowing to select a range of dates or date-times.
+For this purpose, **django-formset** offers a variant of the :ref:`date-time-input` fields with an interface allowing to select a range of dates or date-times.

 Date Range Field